How Do Hair Transplant Procedures Work?

 Some men start noticing the first signs of thinning hair in their teens or even their 20s.

 Naturally, there are numerous hair loss treatments you can turn to, however they are certainly not all equal.
 While you can purchase and wear a hairpiece of course, but that’s hardly a proper substitute for your own naturally growing hair.
 Some men find limited success with topical solutions such as finestaride/minoxidil.
 However, the most effective way to restore a man’s thinning hair is a hair transplant.

 What Happens During a Hair Transplant?

-If you’re balding, you’re no doubt aware of the fact that you’re losing your hair at the front of your hairline, as well as the temples.
-Most men fighting baldness also experience hair loss on the tops of their head.
-However, the hair on the back and around the sides of the head tends to remain lush and growing in the same way the man is used to.
+If you are experiencing hair loss, you may be noticing thinning at the front of your hairline, as well as at your temples.
+Many men who are losing their hair also experience hair loss on the top of their head.
+Even though the hair on the back and sides of the head continues to grow at the same rate, the hair on top of the head may not.
+This is because the hair follicles on the top of the head are more sensitive to DHT.
 This hair is known as donor dominant hair.

 The hair has the ability to grow just as well once transplanted as it did in its original placement, allowing the balding man to restore the look and feel of his once full head of hair.

 There are, of course, several different types of hair transplant procedures you can choose.
 Which one is right for you will depend on your unique situation, as well as the recommendations of your our specialists.

 FUE: This method is one of the simplest and most popular when it comes to hair transplants.
 FUE involves transferring living donor dominant hair in groups of two or three strands at a time.
 Normal, healthy human hair naturally grows in patterns that are very similar to this, so FUE allows for a natural, lifelike look.
 FUE is also widely preferred because the surgical cuts involved are minor, resulting in shorter recovery times and minimal scarring.
 (We HIGHLY Recommend this)